 The people who call Seymour home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seymour residents report their race to be White, followed by Asian.
-Important ancestries of people in Seymour include German, Irish, Dutch, and Italian.
+Important ancestries of people in Seymour include Irish, German, Dutch, and Italian.

 The most common language spoken in Seymour is English.
 Other important languages spoken here include West Germanic languages and Spanish.